 There are some basic rules which you follow:

-- Are they an FSB registered company? – remember you can only deal with an entity that is an FSB registered company.
+- Are they an FSCA registered company? – remember you can only deal with an entity that is an FSCA registered company.
 This is easily checked as they must state on their website and other marketing material that they are registered.
 Avoid all companies that are not able to provide you with their registration.

 - Are they a registered company? – you may find individuals who are registered and some will be able to supply you a good service, the odds however are that you will get a better rate using a larger registered company than a small ‘one man band’.